Finn Callaghan

 Finn Callaghan (born 26 April 2003) is a professional Australian rules footballer playing for the Greater Western Sydney Giants in the Australian Football League (AFL).

 Early career

 Callaghan's father Brett was a 400m runner who competed for Australia at the 1994 Commonwealth Games.

+He grew up supporting Western Bulldogs.

 He spent his high school years at St Bedes College.
 He played junior football for Mordialloc-Braeside Junior Football Club.
 After missing selection in the under-16 Vic Metro side, he had a major growth spurt and added 20 centimetres to his frame.
 The extra confidence stemming from his height combined with the already developing deadly ball usage created dominant performances early with the Sandringham Dragons, garnering his selection in the Australian Under-18s team.

 AFL career

 Finn Callaghan was selected by the with pick three in the 2021 AFL draft.
 The Giants were impressed with his penetrating kicking and aerial ability.